gregpalmr/alluxio-trino-minio/README.md

 # alluxio-trino-minio

-### Employ the Alluxio Transparent URI capability with Trino, Hive Metastore and Spark and with Minio as the S3 object store
+### Employ the Alluxio Transparent URI capability with Trino, Spark and Minio as the S3 object store

 ---